reddio-com/doc/docs/guide/getting-started/build-in-app-marketplace-on-layer-2.md

 ## Introduction

 A marketplace on the blockchain is a decentralized online platform that utilizes blockchain technology to provide secure and transparent transactions between buyers and sellers.
-With Reddio's in-app marketplace, you can easily set up your marketplace fee and create buy/sell orders for your NFTs/tokens.
+With Reddio's in-app marketplace ([click here](/guide/reference/how_orderbook_and_marketplace_work) to learn more about the mechanism), you can easily set up your marketplace fee and create buy/sell orders for your NFTs/tokens.
 In this article, we will tell you how to build NFT marketplace on layer 2 with Reddio step by step:

 1. Create a marketplace
 2. Set up marketplace info